-Further details of the amounts due from subsidiary undertaking are also disclosed in note 13.
+Further details of the amounts due from subsidiary undertaking are also disclosed in note 15.

 Amounts due from subsidiary undertaking are not overdue for repayment and are not considered to be impaired.
-Management has undertaken an impairment analysis in order to estimate the Expected Credit Losses (ECLs) that are possible from default events over the next twelve months.
-Management have concluded that the ECLs are material and consequently an allowance for ECL of £17.5m has been recognised.
+Management has undertaken an impairment analysis in order to estimate the Expected Credit Losses (ECLs) that are possible from default events over the next twelve months and have concluded that the ECLs are material and consequently an allowance for impairment of £17.7m has been recognised.

 The most sensitive inputs to the impairment analysis is the probability of default ("PD") based on industry averages, which for 2020 meant a marginal PD of 0.77% (2019: 0.34%), and the Loss Given Default ("LGD"), also based on industry averages, which for 2020 meant a LGD of 80%.
-An increase in the PD of 0.5% pts would increase the ECL by £11.3m (ECL of £28.8m).
-Additionally, an increase in the LGD of 10% pts would increase the ECL by £2.2m (ECL of £19.7m).
+An increase in the PD of 0.5% pts would increase the ECL by £11.5m.
+Additionally, an increase in the LGD of 10% pts would increase the ECL by £2.2m.

-Disclosure of the financial risks related to these financial instruments is set out in note 9.
+Disclosure of the financial risks related to these financial instruments is set out in note 11.